SysManSquad/sysmansquadblogdev/content/posts/2021-07-02-setting-environmental-variables-with-intune-and-proactive-remediations.md

 This works just fine, but won't take effect until the user either reboots or signs into the device again.
 Which is obviously not ideal.

-I spent a little time looking into this and i found out that when you change the environmental variable manually via the GUI, a <a href="https://docs.microsoft.com/en-us/windows/win32/winmsg/wm-settingchange" target="_blank" rel="noreferrer noopener">WM_SETTINGCHANGE message</a> is broadcast to the system and that refreshes them, but how you do that with powershell?
+I spent a little time looking into this and i found out that when you change the environmental variable manually via the GUI, a [WM_SETTINGCHANGE message](https://docs.microsoft.com/en-us/windows/win32/winmsg/wm-settingchange) is broadcast to the system and that refreshes them, but how you do that with powershell?

 ## The Solution

-As it turned out, my fellow sysmansquad member <a href="https://sysmansquad.com/author/gduk/" target="_blank" rel="noreferrer noopener">Grant Dickins</a> had a solution to the problem.
+As it turned out, my fellow sysmansquad member [Grant Dickins](https://sysmansquad.com/author/gduk/) had a solution to the problem.

 <div class="wp-block-codemirror-blocks-code-block code-block">
   <pre class="CodeMirror" data-setting="{&quot;mode&quot;:&quot;powershell&quot;,&quot;mime&quot;:&quot;application/x-powershell&quot;,&quot;theme&quot;:&quot;default&quot;,&quot;lineNumbers&quot;:true,&quot;styleActiveLine&quot;:true,&quot;lineWrapping&quot;:true,&quot;readOnly&quot;:false,&quot;fileName&quot;:&quot;Example 2.ps1&quot;,&quot;language&quot;:&quot;PowerShell&quot;,&quot;modeName&quot;:&quot;powershell&quot;}">[System.Environment]::SetEnvironmentVariable('TEMP','c:\temp\','User')</pre>